 Njala University is the Agricultural University of Sierra Leone and therefore the School of Agriculture is the main entity of the University.
 Agriculture is the mainstay of the Sierra Leone economy, contributing over 36% to the GDP and employing over 70% of the rural population.
 Therefore the role of the School of Agriculture in national development cannot be overemphasized.
 The School is made up of seven Departments/Institutes

 The School sees itself as a facilitating agent in the areas of agricultural and national development and seeks to contribute positively to these areas.
 Considering the level of underdevelopment in the country particularly in the agricultural sector, the areas of concern in which the School is of service seem inexhaustible.
 Thus the School addresses itself to issues on teaching, agricultural research and technology development and transfer to farmers and other relevant bodies.

-The purpose of the School based on its mission is therefore to provide higher education in agriculture through flexible admission policies to allow men and women equal opportunity regardless of tribe, belief and origin to higher education in agriculture for agricultural sector and national development.
+The purpose of the School based on its mission is, therefore, to provide higher education in agriculture through flexible admission policies to allow men and women equal opportunity regardless of tribe, belief and origin to higher education in agriculture for the agricultural sector and national development.

 - provide instruction in all branches of agriculture and make provision for research and the advancement and dissemination of knowledge in agriculture